Going to a cemetery might not be at the top of your list of things to see when visiting a new place.

 The grey overcast set a perfect tone for wandering through a cemetery.

-During my time there I might have only come across 6 other people in the whole cemetery.
+During that time I might have only come across 6 other people in the whole place.

 It was very quiet and peaceful.